Legal tender: Ireland

-Republic of India
+India

 The Indian rupee is the de facto legal tender currency in India.
 The Indian rupee is also legal tender in Nepal and Bhutan, but the Nepalese rupee and Bhutanese ngultrum are not legal tender in India.
 Both the Nepalese rupee and Bhutanese ngultrum are pegged with the Indian rupee.

 The Indian rupee used to be an official currency of several other countries, including the Straits Settlements (now Singapore and parts of Malaysia), Iraq, Kuwait, Bahrain, Qatar, the Trucial States (now the UAE), Oman, Aden Colony and Aden Protectorate (now parts of Yemen), British Somaliland, British East Africa, and Zanzibar.

 In 1837, the Indian rupee was made the sole official currency of the Straits Settlements, as it was administered as a part of India.
 In 1845, the British replaced the Indian rupee with the Straits dollar after administration of the Straits Settlements separated from India earlier in that same year.

 Indian rupees were stamped with Government of Pakistan to be used as legal tenders in the new state of Pakistan in 1947.

 After partition of India and Pakistan in 1947, the Pakistani rupee came into existence, initially using Indian coins and Indian currency notes simply overstamped with the word "Pakistan".
 New coins and banknotes were issued in 1948.

 The Gulf rupee, also known as the Persian Gulf rupee (XPGR), was introduced by the Government of India as a replacement for the Indian rupee for circulation exclusively outside the country with the Reserve Bank of India Amendment Act of 1 May 1959.
 This creation of a separate currency was an attempt to reduce the strain put on India's foreign reserves by gold smuggling.

 Kuwait and Bahrain eventually replaced the Gulf rupee with their own currencies (the Kuwaiti dinar and the Bahraini dinar) after gaining independence from Britain in 1961 and 1965, respectively.

 On 6 June 1966, India devalued the rupee.
 To avoid following this devaluation, several of the states using the rupee adopted their own currencies.
 Qatar and most of the Trucial States adopted the Qatar and Dubai riyal, whilst Abu Dhabi adopted the Bahraini dinar.
 Only Oman continued to use the Gulf rupee until 1970, with the government backing the currency at its old peg to the pound.
 Oman later replaced the Gulf rupee with its own rial in 1970.

 On 8 November 2016, Prime Minister Narendra Modi announced that existing INR 500 and INR 1000 banknotes would no longer be accepted as legal tender with a view to curb counterfeiting, tax evasion and the parallel economy.
 The Reserve Bank of India outlined a scheme for holders of such banknotes to either deposit them into their bank accounts for full, unlimited value, or to exchange the banknotes for new, subject to a cap.